 2017 | INTERNATIONAL CRIMINAL COURT | Prosecutor vs. Al Mahdi, Reparations Order, Case no. ICC-01/12-01/15

-On 17 August 2017, Trial Chamber VIII handed down its Reparations Order, holding Mr Al Mahdi liable for the destruction of protected objects of cultural heritage in Mali, a war crime for which he has been sentenced to 9 years of imprisonment in 2016.
+On 17 August 2017, Trial Chamber VIII handed down its Reparations Order, holding Mr Al Mahdi liable for co-perpetrating the war crime of destructing protected objects of cultural heritage in Mali, for which the Chamber sentenced him to 9 years of imprisonment in 2016.

 The Chamber identifies three groups of victims of the destruction of the protected objects, namely the inhabitants of Timbuktu, the people throughout Mali and the international community.
-Considering that of these three groups, the community of Timbuktu suffered the most, the Chamber considers that addressing the harm suffered by the community of Timbuktu will also effectively address the broader harm suffered by Malians and the international community (para.
+Considering that the latter group suffered the most, the Chamber considers that addressing the harm suffered by the community of Timbuktu will also effectively address the broader harm suffered by Malians and the international community (para.
 54).

 The Chamber contemplates that Mr Al Mahdi caused three kinds of harm: